postboy/ngrad/README.md

 A simple roguelike not-quite game in Clojure.
 Go climb a virtual mountain here!

-There is no winning, losing, or saving.
-Use numpad or arrow keys for moving.
+Use numpad or vi keys (hjklyubn) for moving.
 Press q to exit.

+Unlike most roguelikes, roguehike uses side-view camera angle.
+There is no saving, winning, or losing, but the mountains are always worth climbing.

 ## Building